SnowflakePowered/shiratsu/spec.md

 game entry, and MAY change without incurring API breakage across different releases of the Shiragame database.
 They MUST only be treated as opaque cursors by the client consumer.

-#### Release Name Derivation
+#### Release Title Derivation
-The release name is the name the *game entry* was sold or distributed under, without any copyright or trademark markers.
+The release title is the name the *game entry* was sold or distributed under, without any copyright or trademark markers.
 This is derived from the *game entry* name with the following rules.

 1. The first article following a comma is moved to the beginning of the string.
 For example, "Legend of Shiratsu, The - Wind of the City" becomes "The Legend of Shiratsu - Wind of the City".
    The following strings are considered 'articles'.